KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 When I started it was possible to download the pre-built Functions host directly with the ```Dockerfile```:

 ```
-SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop'; $ProgressPreference = 'SilentlyContinue';"]
+...
 ADD https://github.com/Azure/azure-functions-host/releases/download/1.0.11559/Functions.Private.1.0.11559.zip C:\\WebHost.zip

 RUN Expand-Archive C:\WebHost.zip ; Remove-Item WebHost.zip`
+...
 ```

 At some point the team stopped providing these precanned versions.
-This required to adjust our CI/CD process for the Functions host base image into [part 1 / downloading the source code](./DownloadSource.PS1), part 2 / building it e.g. in Azure DevOps aka VSTS to be part 3 / loaded into the base image.
+This required to adjust our CI/CD process for the Functions host base image into [downloading the source code](./DownloadSource.PS1), building it e.g. in Azure DevOps aka VSTS to be loaded into the base image:

 ```
-SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop'; $ProgressPreference = 'SilentlyContinue';"]
+...
 ADD Functions.Private.zip C:\\WebHost.zip

 RUN Expand-Archive C:\WebHost.zip ; Remove-Item WebHost.zip
+...
 ```

 #### managing master key / secrets

-To control the master key the Function host uses on startup - instead of generating ramdom keys - can be achieved by creating a ```host_secrets.json``` file
+To control the master key the Function host uses on startup - instead of generating random keys - we prepared our own ```host_secrets.json``` file

 ```
 {